Letitia MacTavish Hargrave: Early life and family

 Letitia MacTavish Hargrave was born into a prominent Scottish family in Edinburgh in 1813.
 The eldest child of Dugald MacTavish and Letitia Lockhart, she was the first of nine children; Florence, Mary, William, Dugald, John George, Lockhart, Hector, and Alexander, followed her.

-Born into a wealthy family—as the elder Dugald was Chief Judge of the local county—Letitia was given the best education available to women at the time, with her and her sisters—Florence and Mary—finishing their education at a ladies’ finishing school.
+Born into a wealthy family—her father Dugald MacTavish, 20th Hereditary Chief of Clan MacTavish, serving as Sheriff Substitute at Campbeltown—Letitia was given the best education available to women at the time, with her and her sisters—Florence and Mary—finishing their education at a ladies’ finishing school.
 Letitia would develop strong relationships with her two sisters.
 The MacTavish family would enjoy an upper-class life while growing into adulthood.

 The already prominent family was given further opportunity through the children's uncle, John George MacTavish who, through his connections as an officer in the Hudson's Bay Company, convinced the eldest brothers, William and Dugald, to join the HBC in British North America (BNA).
 The nine MacTavish children would eventually part ways and emigrate around the world.